Information for Parents

 • Review the trip information pages with detailed trip descriptions, recommended packing lists, and logistics information.

-• Your student should plan to arrive between 9:00 AM and 11:00 AM the day their trip starts.
-If you are purchasing a plane ticket, make sure the flight is scheduled to land in Portland by 11:00 AM, and we will provide a shuttle to Lewis & Clark.
-More info can be found on the Pre & Post Trip Logistics page.
+• Your student should plan to arrive between 9:00–11:00am the day their trip starts.
+If you are purchasing a plane ticket, make sure the flight is scheduled to land in Portland by 11:00am, and we will provide a shuttle to Lewis & Clark.
+More info can be found on the Pre and Post Trip Logistics page.

-• You are welcome to drop your student off on the day their trip starts, and we will store all their luggage and supplies for college while they are on the trip.
-For 2023, the Corbett House, at Gate 7 on the Graduate Campus, is where you’ll drop them, and where we’ll store their luggage for their dorm room until they return from their trip.
-However, the optional parent portion (called Parent Preview) of New Student Orientation is after students return from trips and move in to their dorms, so some parents choose to join their students (often with a carload of stuff) when the students return from the trip on the evening of Tuesday, Aug.
-29th, 2023.
-Parent Preview begins at 3:00pm on Wednesday, Aug.
-30th, 2023.
+• You are welcome to drop your student off on the day their trip starts, and we will store all their luggage and supplies for college while they are on their trip.
+For 2025, the Corbett House at Gate 7 on the Graduate Campus, is where you’ll drop them, and where we’ll store their luggage for their dorm room until they return from their trip.
+However, the optional parent portion (called Parents Preview) of New Student Orientation is after students return from trips and move into their dorms.
+Some parents choose to join their students (often with a carload of stuff) when the students return from the trip on the evening of Wednesday, August 27th, 2025.
+Parents Preview begins at 2:00pm on Thursday, August 28th, 2025.

 • We very much encourage “wilderness” experiences while students are out on their New Student Trip (NST), and subsequently, we request all cell phones and most electronic devices be turned off and stored for the duration of the trip.
 In many cases the trip leaders will collect phones keeping them in a secure place.
 Getting away from technology helps facilitate group bonding and integration.
 We assure you we are taking good care of your student.
 Students usually get access to their phones en route back to campus as their trip returns.
-This is the best time to start coordinating where to meet (should you want to see them that evening) as their trip returns.
+This is the best time to start coordinating where to meet, should you want to see them that evening.
 If students like to take pictures, we encourage them to bring a separate camera, though we usually have a trip camera on every trip as you can see from our Flickr page.
 Trip pictures are uploaded to Flickr within a week or two after the trips return.

 • Our programs all follow risk management protocols.
 Our trip leaders are all members of the Lewis & Clark community.
 Most of them are current students or recent alumni, and are certified in Wilderness First Responder—the outdoor industry standard for wilderness medical response.
 We have an on-call system should there be any medical or safety concerns on our trips.
 This whole system can be greatly supported by both you and your student thoroughly completing the health & diet questionnaire.
 We thank you in advance for supporting this process.